MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policysettings.md

 Use this setting to specify the amount of time (in hours) to wait after an authentication before executing the specified post-authentication actions (see the PostAuthenticationActions setting below).

-This setting has a minimum allowed value of 0 hours (this disables all post-authentication actions).
+This setting has a minimum allowed value of 0 hours (setting this value to 0 disables all post-authentication actions).

 This setting has a maximum allowed value of 24 hours.